Exchangeability type properties of asset prices: Introduction

-If we write the ``weights'' of a basket option together with its strike as a vector, we number the coordinates of the obtained $(n+1)$-dimensional vectors as $0,1,\dots,n$ and write these vectors as $(u_0,u)$ for $u_0\in\R$ and $u\in\R^n$ or as $(u_0,u_1,\dots,u_n)=(u_0,u)\in\R^{n+1}$.
+When writing the ``weights'' of a basket option together with its strike as a vector, we number the coordinates of the obtained $(n+1)$-dimensional vectors as $0,1,\dots,n$ and denote these vectors as $(u_0,u)$ for $u_0\in\R$ and $u\in\R^n$ or as $(u_0,u_1,\dots,u_n)=(u_0,u)\in\R^{n+1}$.
 In the following we consider vectors as rows or columns depending on the situation.

-Since $\fb(u_0,u)$ can be understood as a plain vanilla option on the scalar product $\langle u,\eta\rangle$ with strike $u_0$, the corresponding expected payoffs determine uniquely the distribution of $\langle u,\eta\rangle$ (see \cite{bre:lit78} and \cite{ros76}).
-The expected payoffs also determine the distribution of $\eta$ as the following result shows.
+Since $\fb(u_0,u)$ can be understood as a plain vanilla option on the scalar product $\langle u,\eta\rangle$ with strike $u_0$, the corresponding expected payoffs determine uniquely the distribution of $\langle u,\eta\rangle$, see e.g.~\cite{bre:lit78,ros76}, and thereupon also determine the distribution of $\eta$ as the following result (which holds also for not necessarily positive $\eta$) shows.
+Note that the expected values of $\fb(u_0,u)$ considered a function of $(u_0,u)$ constitute the support function of an $(n+1)$-dimensional convex body called the \emph{lift zonoid} of $\eta$, see \cite{mos02}.